Simonton, D. K. (2002).

 The preceding chapters may leave the impression that Genius is totally

-and empirical grounds.
-On the theoretical side, there are several reasons
+theoretical and empirical grounds.
+On the theoretical side, there are

-why the notable contributors to psychology cannot be completely explained
+several reasons why the notable contributors to psychology cannot be

-in terms of a sociocultural reductionism.
-Instead, individual and situational
+completely explained in terms of a sociocultural reductionism.
+Instead,

 Part VI.
 IMPLICATIONS FOR THE FIELD OF PSYCHOLOGY